arika0093/BlazorPathHelper/README.md

   [BlazorPathItem("SampleA-1", Icon = "fas fa-star")]
   public const string SampleChild = "/sample/child";

-  // To add a description, specify it as the second argument [BlazorPathItem("SampleA-2", "Description of the A-2 page")] public const string SampleWithDesc = "/sample/child2";
+  // To add a description, specify it as the Description [BlazorPathItem("SampleA-2", Description = "Description of the A-2 page")] public const string SampleWithDesc = "/sample/child2";

   // To recognize as a child element without URL connection, specify Group